AdobeDocs/campaign-standard.en/help/automating/using/read-audience.md

    You can retrieve audiences of the following types: **[!UICONTROL List]**, **[!UICONTROL Query]**, **[!UICONTROL File]** and **[!UICONTROL Experience Cloud]**.
 For more information on audience types, refer to the [Audiences](../../audiences/using/about-audiences.md) documentation.

    The **[!UICONTROL Use a dynamic audience]** option lets you define the name of the audience to target based on the workflow's events variables.
-For more on this, refer to the [Customizing activities with events variables](../../automating/using/calling-a-workflow-with-external-parameters.md#customizing-activities-with-events-variables) section.
+For more on this, refer to this section: [](../../automating/using/customizing-workflow-events-variables.md) section.

    ![](assets/readaudience_activity1.png)